 Federal Financial Management System Requirements

-The relevant chapter of the Treasury Financial Manual.
 The requirements focus on outcomes, giving agencies options for how to achieve those outcomes.

 Other Treasury resources you may need